huggingface/blog/langchain_huggingface.md

 Every model has its own special tokens with which it works best.
 And by not adding those special tokens to your prompt, your model will greatly underperform !

-When going from a list of messages to a completion prompt, there is a method that exist in most LLM tokenizers called [chat_template](https://huggingface.co/docs/transformers/chat_templating).
+When going from a list of messages to a completion prompt, there is an attribute that exists in most LLM tokenizers called [chat_template](https://huggingface.co/docs/transformers/chat_templating).

 To learn more about chat_template in the different models, visit this [space](https://huggingface.co/spaces/Jofthomas/Chat_template_viewer) I made!